nextflow-io/nextflow/docs/operator.rst

 Field       Description
 =========== ============================
-by          The number of rows in each `chunk` sep         The character used to separate values (default: ``,``) quote       Values may be quoted by single or double quote character. header      When ``true`` the first line is used as the column names.
-Alternative it can be used to provide the list of column names charset     The charset to be used to read the text content e.g. ``UTF-8`` strip       Whenever remove leading and trailing blanks from values (default: ``false``) skip        Number of lines to do not parse at the beginning of the file
+by          The number of rows in each `chunk` sep         The character used to separate the values (default: ``,``) quote       Values may be quoted by single or double quote characters. header      When ``true``, the first line is used as columns names.
+Alternatively it can be used to provide the list of columns names. charset     Reads the CSV content by using the given charset e.g. ``UTF-8`` strip       Removes leading and trailing blanks from values (default: ``false``) skip        Number of lines since the file beginning to ignore when parsing the CSV content.

 =========== ============================

 splitFasta
 ------------

-The ``splitFasta`` operator allows you to split the entries emitted by a channel, formatted using the `FASTA format <http://en.wikipedia.org/wiki/FASTA_format>`_.
-It returns a channel which emits a text chunk for each sequence in the received item.
+The ``splitFasta`` operator allows you to split the entries emitted by a channel, that are formatted using the `FASTA format <http://en.wikipedia.org/wiki/FASTA_format>`_.
+It returns a channel which emits text item for each sequence in the received FASTA content.

 The number of sequences in each text chunk produced by the ``splitFasta`` operator can be set by using the ``by`` parameter.
-The following example shows how read a FASTA file and split it in chunks containing 10 sequences each::
+The following example shows how to read a FASTA file and split it into chunks containing 10 sequences each::

    Channel